8cH9azbsFifZ/hangboard/boards/README.md

 + Use inkscape with layers for overlay image creation
 + Edit layer "id" names manually afterwards
 + change all style:: display:inline => inline
++ Export all layers as svg and convert them to png (i.e. https://svgtopng.com/de/)